mse150s20/p2-kinetics/README.md

 The rates of change betweeen A->B and B->C Determine when we will see a certain concentration, AND the initial conditions.

 Species C:
-    comes from a reaction from B->C
+    Comes from a reaction from B->C

-    Line 14 has k2*B in that big list that's returned That MEANS: dC/dt = k2 * B
+    Line 14 has k2*B in that big list that's returned That means: dC/dt = k2 * B
     That means: Amount of C goes up over time, depending on how much B there is. k2 is a CONSTANT for this project